BDFteam/AcademicSkills2021/README.md

-# Acedemic Skills 2021 (team BDF)
+# Academic Skills 2021 (team BDF)

-This repository contains all the code of the Acedemic Skills Project 2021 at the VU University Amsterdam.
+This repository contains all the code of the Academic Skills Project 2021 at the VU University Amsterdam for the Econometics and Operations/Data Science program.
 All this code is available under the [MIT License](LICENSE).

 ## Installation